-Virtual
+1) Virtual

-Virtual classes will occur in a student's home and include synchronous video classes taught by an instructor four days/week.
-Virtual classes will be held on a video platform such as Zoom.
+Online and hybrid classes will include virtual instruction.
+Virtual instruction will occur in a student's home and include synchronous classes taught by an instructor four days/week.
+Virtual instruction will be on a video platform such as Zoom.